avi12/youtube-downloader/README.md

 Made by [avi12](https://avi12.com)

+## This is a WIP
+Still  in development, for as long as I'm not 100% happy with the result.
+When it will be released to the public, it will be in Releases.

 ## Core packages/repositories used
 1. [ytdlr](https://github.com/bakapear/ytdlr) - for converting signature ciphers into downloadable URLs
 1. [FFmpeg](https://github.com/ffmpegwasm/ffmpeg.wasm) - for combining video & audio into a single video file, and then providing it as a download